NewsNation with Tamron Hall

-NewsNation with Tamron Hall was an American weekday talk-news program that was broadcast on MSNBC between 2010 and 2017.
+NewsNation with Tamron Hall is an American weekday talk-news program that was broadcast on MSNBC between 2010 and 2017.
 It launched on October 11, 2010.
-Tamron Hall anchors the hour broadcast from New York.
+Tamron Hall anchored the hour broadcast from New York.
 The show concentrated on high-profile interviews and the latest U.S., world and entertainment news.
 When a story was deemed breaking news, MSNBC producers had the discretion to replace Hall with Breaking News Anchor Brian Williams.